Desmond Bane could move past Ja Morant with richest contract in Grizzlies history

-MEMPHIS – It was just less than a year ago when Ja Morant signed the richest deal in Grizzlies history.
-Five years and just over 192 million dollars.
+MEMPHIS – It was just less than a year ago when Ja Morant signed the richest deal in Grizzlies history — five years and just over $192 million.

-Entering his fourth year in the Beale Street Blue, Bane is eligible for a rookie extension that prices out in the neighborhood of 205 million dollars — if Bane and the Grizz agree on a max deal.
+Entering his fourth year in the Beale Street Blue, Bane is eligible for a rookie extension that prices out in the neighborhood of $205 million — if Bane and the Grizz agree on a max deal.
 That seems pretty likely.

-Last year, Bane averaged career highs in points, rebounds, assists and steals when he averaged over 21 points and four assists while shooting almost 41-percent from three point range.
+Last year, Bane averaged career highs in points, rebounds, assists and steals when he averaged over 21 points and four assists while shooting almost 41% from three point range.

 Bane’s new deal this summer and locking up the team’s young and talented core will likely push the Grizzlies toward the dreaded luxury tax.